Why Do We Need Weight Decay in Modern Deep Learning?: Introduction

 The concept of employing $\ell_2$ weight penalty traces back to studies on the stability of solutions for ill-posed problems~\citep{tikhonov1943stability}.
 It has since been extensively explored in statistics~\citep{foster1961application, hoerl1962application, hoerl1970ridge}. \citet{krogh1991simple} present one of the earliest systematic studies on weight decay tailored for \textit{neural networks}.
-Generalization bounds, such as those by \citet{shalev2014understanding}, suggest that weight decay can be \textit{sufficient} for generalization, although not strictly necessary, e.g., due to the implicit regularization of gradient methods \citep{soudry2018implicit}. \citet{zhang2016understanding} argue that while weight decay improves test accuracy, the improvement is not substantial ($\approx1$-$2\%$ on ImageNet), indicating the key role of implicit regularization. \citet{loshchilov2017decoupled} highlight the distinct effects of weight decay and $\ell_2$ regularization, particularly for Adam, suggesting that weight decay leads to superior regularization and simpler hyperparameter tuning.
+Generalization bounds, such as those by \citet{shalev2014understanding}, suggest that weight decay can be \textit{sufficient} for generalization, although not necessary, e.g., due to the implicit regularization of gradient methods \citep{soudry2018implicit}. \citet{zhang2016understanding} argue that while weight decay improves test accuracy, the improvement is not substantial ($\approx1$-$2\%$ on ImageNet), indicating the key role of implicit regularization. \citet{loshchilov2017decoupled} highlight the distinct effects of weight decay and $\ell_2$ regularization, particularly for Adam, suggesting that Adam combined with weight decay (AdamW) leads to superior regularization and simpler hyperparameter tuning.
 For GPT-3 training, \citet{brown2020language} suggest that they include weight decay to provide \textit{a small amount of regularization}, although we believe it is not the primary reason as we discuss in Sec.~\ref{sec:llm}.
+Multiple works have focused on weight decay as a tool influencing optimization dynamics. \citet{van2017l2} emphasizes that weight decay's impact on scale-invariant networks is primarily seen in terms of an effective learning rate. \citet{zhang2018three} propose three mechanisms of weight decay regularization: (1) increasing the effective learning rate for scale-invariant networks, although as we discuss, the same holds for networks beyond scale invariance (2) approximating the regularization of the input Jacobian for an optimizer inspired by second-order methods, (3) inducing a specific dampening effect in this optimizer. \citet{li2019exponential, li2020reconciling} explore the optimization properties of scale-invariant deep networks for which the effective learning rate can be derived. \citet{lewkowycz2020training} suggest that the best generalization is achieved with the smallest $\lambda$ although it necessitates longer training.
+Additionally, \citet{lewkowycz2021decay} propose a criterion for detecting when to decay the learning rate based on the evolution of the weight norm. \citet{bjorck2021understanding} explore the effect of decoupling weight decay, especially in the early stage of training. \citet{li2022robust} make BERT architecture scale-invariant to enhance training stability and make it more compatible with standard SGD.
+Recently, \citet{kosson2023rotational} show a mechanism through which weight decay balances rotational updates across different layers that motivates a new optimizer.